On the origin of the Boltzmann distribution: Introduction

-\begin{maintheorem} For every support-preserving multiplicative $\Phi \colon \cP_\Q(\N) \to \cP(\N)$ there exists a constant $\gamma >0$ such that $\Phi[p](x) = p(\gamma x)/p(\gamma)$. \end{maintheorem} The proof of Theorem~\ref{thm:main-poly-rational} requires additional arguments beyond those of Theorem~\ref{thm:main-poly}.
-The main difficulty is that the rationality of the coefficients leads to more (and more complicated) irreducible polynomials.
+The proof of Theorem~\ref{thm:main-poly-rational} requires additional arguments beyond those of Theorem~\ref{thm:main-poly}.\footnote{The same proof technique shows that a version of Theorem~\ref{thm:main-poly-rational} holds for any subfield of $\R$ instead of $\Q$.
+We focus on the case of $\Q$ since other subfields do not result in a clear physical interpretation.} The main difficulty is that the rationality of the coefficients leads to more (and more complicated) irreducible polynomials.
 We circumvent this issue by using the arguments from the proof of Theorem~\ref{thm:main-poly} to show a similar statement for a dense sub-semi-group that does have simple irreducibles, and then proving the following automatic continuity type result.

+We say that a set $P$ of polynomials is rich if $P$ contains $q(x)=x$ and, with each polynomial of the form $p(x)=x^m\cdot r(x)$ contained in $P$, the polynomial $r(x)$ is also contained in $P$.
+We endow $\cM$ with the topology of simultaneous convergence of the coefficients and the degree.